Hawaii Democratic Revolution of 1954: Political elections and reforms

 In the 1950 Democratic Convention John A. Burns was elected chairman of the convention and decided that the Party was ready for a strong push at the 1950 elections.
 But with its progress, the party was dividing into two factions: the right-wing "Walkout" who opposed Burns and the left-wing "Standpat" members who supported Burns.
-Among the Standpats was John H. Wilson, the founder of the Democratic Party of Hawaii himself, although he did not always agree with Burns, allied with him.
+Among the Standpats was John H. Wilson, the founder of the Democratic Party of Hawaii himself: although he did not always agree with Burns, Wilson allied with him.
 With the fracture of the conservative members, the party began to slide farther leftward.
 Burns wished to re-establish the party ideology as Center-Left.
 He had Party members sign an affidavit pledging their loyalty to the Democratic Party and not the Communist Party, to deflect communist criticisms and keep the far left in check.
 During this time communists refrained from discussing their ideology.
-The rivalry between the two halves of the Democratic Party lead to several defeats in the elections against the Republicans.
+The rivalry between the two halves of the Democratic Party led to several defeats in the elections against the Republicans.

 Leading up to the 1954 elections the Walkout faction had collapsed into smaller factions proving no threat to the Standpat faction, who effectively took over the party.
-During the 1954 territorial elections, the Democrats took 22 seats in the territorial House of Representatives, an increase of 11, while the Republicans had just eight out of 30 total.
-In the territorial Senate, Democrats likewise won a majority of nine out of fifteen, in increase of two from the previous legislature.
+During the 1954 territorial elections, the Democrats took 22 of the 30 seats in the territorial House of Representatives, an increase of 11, while the Republicans won just eight.
+In the territorial Senate, Democrats likewise won a majority of nine out of fifteen seats, in increase of two from the previous legislature.

 The Democrats began to reform the government installing a progressive tax, land reform, environmental protections, comprehensive health insurance plan and expanded collective bargaining.

 President Dwight D. Eisenhower appointed Republican Samuel Wilder King as governor.
 King acted as an obstructionist by using the veto 71 times during his administration.
 Burns commented that during these times the Democrats were more focused on building the Democratic government rather than running it.
-Following Statehood, Burns – who, until then, had lost his elections – was elected Governor of Hawaii.
+Following statehood, Burns – who, until then, had lost his elections – was elected Governor of Hawaii.
 The strike campaign by the ILWU continued until 1958 when another large sugar strike called the Aloha Strike took place from February 1 to June 6 and ended the campaign.